 Today the Humahuaca Canyon beckons.
 Incas once travelled this route which today takes you through irresistible little villages untouched by time, interesting local markets, the remains of Inca fortified towns and settlements where you’ll find small museums featuring some incredible archaeological artefacts.

 In Tilcara you’ll be on the edge of the Grande River in a town comprising narrow streets, adobe buildings and a fortress built by the Humahuaca’s original inhabitants, complete with cactus garden.
 You’ll be staying close to the main square, in the town’s delightful old quarter.

-Stay: Two nights in a double suite at Las Marias Boutique Hotel.
+Stay: Two nights in a premium suite at Las Marias Boutique Hotel.

 Set off early in the morning to Salta and you’ll have plenty of time to discover the colonial village of Purmamarca, set at the foot of the astonishing Seven Colours Hills where different geological eras are picked out in purple, red, green, ochre, brown, yellow and white rocks.